tofof/ckan-modlists/README.md

 CKAN modlist files for Kerbal Space Program

 ## Installation
-1. Install CKAN
+1. Install and run CKAN
+2. Refresh
-2. settings -> compatible ksp versions -> checkmark 1.7, 1.6, 1.5, 1.4, 1.3
+3. CKAN Settings menu -> compatible ksp versions -> checkmark 1.7, 1.6, 1.5, 1.4, 1.3
-3. file -> install from .ckan -> pick a file
+4. File menu -> install from .ckan -> pick a file
-4. Hit continue (do not use toggle checkbox to adjust anything)
+5. Hit continue (do not use toggle checkbox to adjust anything)
+6. Launch KSP from shortcut, from steam, or from CKAN once everything's installed.
+7. (Optional) In Steam, lock KSP version to the most recent version Kopernicus supports.
+See discussion below.

 ## Suggested pack usage
 Install 00 and 01 at a minimum.